 Our client was arrested as she was walking from a small, very expensive women’s clothing boutique near the Manhattan Beach Pier.
 She had been in the store and tried on some clothes in the dressing room.
 A worker noticed that our client had gone into the dressing room with five items of clothing and came out with two.

-Synopsis: Manhattan Beach, client allegedly shoplifts $2,249 of product, charged with grand theft and commercial burglary, case resolved for three years summary probation and community service, no fines.
+Synopsis: Manhattan Beach, client allegedly shoplifts $2,249 of product, charged with grand theft and commercial burglary, case resolved for three years of informal, or summary, probation and ten days of community service, no fines.

-The Manhattan Beach Police Department stopped our client as she was walking to her car.
-The police could see inside the car that there was clothing laying in the backseat of the car and demanded that our client open the car to inspect the clothing.
+The Manhattan Beach Police Department stopped our client as she was walking to her car, presumably to leave the scene before police arrived.
+The police officer could see inside the car that there was clothing laying in the backseat of the car and demanded that our client open the car to inspect the clothing.
 The client initially said no, but police incorrectly threatened, “We can arrest you right now if we want” and the client opened the car door.

 A store employee stood by as police brought out the clothing from the car.
 The store employee quickly claimed that it was all from the boutique and stolen, although there were no price tags on the items and our client insisted she had purchased such items from other stores.